How Youth-Participatory Grantmaking is Transforming Philanthropy

 YPF uniquely empowers me and other young leaders impacted by social and economic challenges to directly influence the allocation of resources.
 It's about ensuring that young people are not just symbolic figures but are given real decision-making power.
 It has been an incredibly empowering experience and opportunity to channel funds directly into our communities while simultaneously restructuring the relationship between philanthropy and grassroots organizing.

 My journey began in 2020 with YO!
 Cali and the Youth Power Fund.
 Since then, I have become deeply entrenched in this niche field of youth-participatory grantmaking.
 Over time, I have held various roles in the philanthropy sector.
-I have served on the decision-making committee for both cycles of the YPF grantmaking process, partnered with the Walter & Elise Haas Foundation as a Bay Fellow to distribute $100,000 via their Possibility Grant, spoke at numerous philanthropic gatherings, and currently, I am mentoring more young individuals to navigate and contribute to philanthropy.
+I have served on the decision-making committee for both cycles of the YPF grantmaking process, partnered with the Walter & Elise Haas Foundation as a BAY Fellow to distribute up to $1,000,000 via their Possibility Grant, spoke at numerous philanthropic gatherings, and currently, I am mentoring more young individuals to navigate and contribute to philanthropy.

 I acknowledge that there are right and wrong ways to engage young people in philanthropy.
 For these spaces to genuinely be transformative for funders and youth, it is imperative to move beyond mere inclusion of young people towards recognizing young people as key leaders and decision-makers.
 The Youth Power Fund model does this – it conducts design sessions every two years to engage young people and youth organizing groups on resourcing and capacity building priorities, and it leverages trust-based relationships in a way that allows young people and funders to share power through our Field Leadership Advisory Council.